RazAPI/Depedencio/README.md

 No, but also: ***Yes.***

-Haven't posted the source yet but i'll let you know once i figure out on how to send a whole
+Haven't posted the source yet because im lazy